metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Eagles @ Commanders

 Quez Watkins is the Eagles deep passing threat, certified.
+Thinking he may be a significant weapon on this offense.